pyeventsourcing/eventsourcing/README.md

 a sequence of events.

 Therefore, this library provides mechanisms required by such
-applications: behaviours that mutate the state of the application by applying and then publishing domain events;
-and a way for those events to be stored and replayed to obtain the state of the application on demand.
+applications: a style for coding behaviours that mutate the state of an application by instantiating, applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain the state of the application on demand.

-This document highlights the main features, shows how to install the library, describes the software design, gives a detailed example of usage, and includes some background information about the project.
+This document highlights the main features of the library, shows how to install the library, describes the design of the software, gives a detailed example of usage, and includes some background information about the project.

+With the major features complete, the current focus of development work is towards: refactoring the code for greater clarity and greater flexibility; test suite with 100% line coverage; a much better distinction between time-sequenced and integer-sequenced event streams;
+and support for storing events in a broader range database management systems and services.

 ## Features